cp-algorithms/cp-algorithms/src/num_methods/binary_search.md

 The value $x$ could be approximated up to $\pm\delta$ in $O\left(\log \frac{R-L}{\delta}\right)$ time for any specific value of $\delta$.
 The idea is essentially the same, if we take $M \in (L, R)$ then we would be able to reduce the search interval to either $[L, M]$ or $[M, R]$ depending on whether $f(M)$ is larger than $y$.
 One common example here would be finding roots of odd-degree polynomials.

 For example, let $f(x)=x^3 + ax^2 + bx + c$.
 Then $f(L) \to -\infty$ and $f(R) \to +\infty$ with $L \to -\infty$ and $R \to +\infty$.
 Which means that it is always possible to find sufficiently small $L$ and sufficiently large $R$ such that $f(L) < 0$ and $f(R) > 0$.
 Then, it is possible to find with binary search arbitrarily small interval containing $x$ such that $f(x)=0$.

+## Search with powers of 2

+Another noteworthy way to do binary search is, instead of maintaining an active segment, to maintain the current pointer $i$ and the current power $k$.
+The pointer starts at $i=L$ and then on each iteration one tests the predicate at point $i+2^k$.
+If the predicate is still $0$, the pointer is advanced from $i$ to $i+2^k$, otherwise it stays the same, then the power $k$ is decreased by $1$.

+This paradigm is widely used in tasks around trees, such as finding lowest common ancestor of two vertices or finding an ancestor of a specific vertex that has a certain height.
+It could also be adapted to e.g. find the $k$-th non-zero element in a Fenwick tree.